Kentucky limits no-knock warrants after Breonna Taylor death

 Baker added that the family looks forward to working with lawmakers on future legislation to further restrict the warrants and increase police accountability.

-“Breonna’s Law” would have banned all no-knock warrants, outlined penalties for officers who misuse body cameras and mandated drug and alcohol testing of officers involved in “deadly incidents.”

-Under the law that was passed, no-knock warrants must be executed between 6 a.m. and 10 p.m. and officers are required to take additional steps to obtain warrants.
+Under the new law, no-knock warrants must be executed between 6 a.m. and 10 p.m. and officers are required to take additional steps to obtain warrants.
 Judges are also required to sign legibly when approving them and an EMT must now be nearby during execution of the warrant.

 In the Taylor case, a no-knock warrant was approved as part of a Louisville Metro Police Department narcotics investigation.
 Nonetheless, officers said they did knock and announce their presence before entering Taylor’s apartment, though some witnesses have disputed that claim.